AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-qa.md

 * When the placements start delivering, and when they stop.
 * Which ads are attached to the placements.

+To update multiple settings at once, you can do either of the following:

-You can then make changes to select fields and upload them back to DSP all at once.
+* Make changes to select fields, save the file, and upload the edited file back to DSP.

+* To make changes to additional placements and to the settings for any package, download a blank template file that includes tabs for each type of campaign component, enter or paste new or updated settings into the template file, and then upload the populated template to make the changes.
+For instructions, see "[XXXXXXXXXXXXXXX]()."

 Editable fields include the placement names, statuses, bids, budgets, pacing strategies, and frequency caps.

 >[!TIP]
 >
->To edit more fields for one or more placements, see "[Edit Placements](/help/dsp/campaign-management/placements/placement-edit.md)."
+>To quickly edit more fields for one or more placements, see "[Edit Placements](/help/dsp/campaign-management/placements/placement-edit.md)."

 ## Download Settings for All Placements in a Campaign

 1. In the main menu, click **[!UICONTROL Campaigns]**.

-1. Do either of the following:

-   * Next to the campaign name, click **[!UICONTROL ...]** > **[!UICONTROL Download Excel QA sheet]**.

-   * Click the campaign name to view the campaign details.
-In the upper right, click **[!UICONTROL ...]** > **[!UICONTROL Download Excel QA sheet]**.
+1. In the upper right, click **[!UICONTROL ...]** > **[!UICONTROL Download Setup Excel]**.

     A notification message indicates when the file is available to download.

-1. Do either of the following:
+1. To download the file, do either of the following:

     * In the notification message, click **[!UICONTROL Download].**